-Before the update, site owners got ample time to prepare for the update.
+Before the update, site owners had ample time to prepare for the update.
 Now, going forward Google recommends implementing interstitials on mobile pages that cover up only a “reasonable” extent of screen space.
-Here’s an illustration of reflecting correct usage of interstitials;
+Here’s an illustration of reflecting the correct usage of interstitials;

 Advice by Ben Silverman from Brafton Marketing;

 “Think like Google, whose ultimate purpose is to enhance the user experience by making the internet more intuitive, browsable, and accessible, specifically, for mobile browsers.
 This implies Google’s pop-up policies involve some exceptions: If your interstitial offers honest, real purpose, the probability is you will not be penalized.